logo

 Testing Requirements for Indiana Alternative Certification

-Either before or during completion of a teacher preparation program, candidates for alternative teacher certification in Indiana must take and pass the appropriate Indiana CORE Academic Skills Assessment (CASA), which measures knowledge in the content areas to be taught.
+Either before or during the completion of a teacher preparation program, candidates for alternative teacher certification in Indiana must take and pass the appropriate Praxis Content and Pedagogy licensure assessments, which measure knowledge in the content areas to be taught.
 For more information on specific exams required by subject and grade level, consult the Indiana Department of Education teacher testing portal.

 Transferring Teaching Licenses from Another State

-Those who already hold a teaching license in another state and hold a bachelor’s degree from a regionally accredited school may apply for a Reciprocal Permit, which is valid for one year and is not renewable.
+Those who hold a teaching license in another state and a bachelor’s degree from a regionally accredited school will need to pass a subject matter test in every area that will appear on the Indiana license.
+If the applicant does not pass, they may apply for a Reciprocal Permit, which is valid for one year and is not renewable.
 Applicants can begin teaching immediately once the permit is issued but must complete any deficiencies in order to become certified in Indiana within that year.
 Requirements for an Initial Practitioner Indiana teaching license include posting passing scores on the required tests and making up any educational deficiencies.
 For more information, visit our guide to teaching license reciprocity or contact the Indiana Department of Education.

 Schools with Alternative and Master’s Programs in Indiana